keu/docs/software_versioned_docs/version-0.30/runtime-release-notes.md

 - Fixed an issue where Astro users could not access task logs on Deployments using Runtime 6.0.0
 - Backported a fix to correct an issue where logs were not loading from Celery workers ([#26493](https://github.com/apache/airflow/pull/26493))
 - Fixed [CVE-2022-40674](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-40674)

+## Astro Runtime 5.1.0

+- Release date: January 4, 2023
+- Airflow version: 2.3.4

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.13.0, which includes a collection of minor enhancements and bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1130-2022-12-16).
+- Upgraded `openlineage-airflow` to 0.18.0, which includes new support for Airflow operators like the `SQLExecuteQueryOperator`.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.18.0) for more information.

+## Astro Runtime 5.0.13

+- Release date: December 12, 2022
+- Airflow version: 2.3.4

+### Backported Airflow bug fixes

+Astro Runtime 5.0.13 includes the following bug fixes from later Apache Airflow releases:

+- Change the template to use human readable task_instance description ([#25960](https://github.com/apache/airflow/pull/25960))
+- Fix deadlock when chaining multiple empty mapped tasks ([#27964](https://github.com/apache/airflow/pull/27964))

+### Additional improvements

+- You can now run Astro Runtime images on Red Hat OpenShift.
+- You can now add comments to the `packages.txt` file of an Astro project.

 ## Astro Runtime 5.0.12